Nickerlands Solar Farm

 Where is the proposed solar farm?

-The solar farm would produce enough clean, renewable electricity to power approximately 6,011 homes per year.
-It would also offset approximately 5,284 tonnes of CO2 per year.
+The solar farm will produce enough clean, renewable electricity to power approximately 6,011 homes per year.
+It will also offset approximately 5,700 tonnes of CO2 per year.

-The proposed development would be located on land at Berwick Lane, Stanford Rivers, Ongar, CM5 9PX.
+The development will be located on land at Berwick Lane, Stanford Rivers, Ongar, CM5 9PX.

 The site extends to approximately 34 hectares and will be located in several fields which are currently used for agriculture.